cjdelisle/cjdns/README.md

     00:36 < tester> man sites take so long to load on i2p 00:36 < tester> i value speed over anonymity any day

+    <DuoNoxSol> it's notably more reliable than the normal internet
+    <DuoNoxSol> even though it really really shouldn't be
+    <DuoNoxSol> seeing as the connections are largely over the normal internet

 ## How close is it to complete?